Federal Payroll: 2015 Year-End Preparation and Planning for a New Tax Year

 Additional Medicare Tax

-Information on this new payroll tax item has been provided throughout 2013, including setup details for our Intuit QuickBooks Payroll customers.
+Since its introduction, information on this new payroll tax item has been provided throughout, including setup details for our Intuit QuickBooks Payroll customers.
 More information can be found in our Additional Medicare Tax User Guide, or here.

 Form W-4, Employee's Withholding Allowance Certificate

-- For more information, see the press release Social Security Announces 1.5 Percent Benefit Increase for 2014 and the 2014 Social Security Changes.
+- For more information, see the press release Social Security Press Release; Law Does Not Provide for a Social Security ost-of-Living Adjustment for 2016.

 Additional Medicare Tax